 Welcome all!
 Why don’t you kick off those shoes, pull on that loose and comfortable clothing, reach for a cosy blanket and just relax.
 Here is a place where it is okay to be exactly who you are in each moment.
 Feel better now?

-In this space of sharing, equality, and down-to-earthedness, eyes shine, smiles are from the heart, and the women become each other’s guides in a way that is so natural it is as if time is lost and we were back in each others ancient houses, or sitting beneath the stars around the mystical cooking fire with our ancient ancestors, our great grandmothers.
+In this space of sharing, equality, and down-to-earthedness, eyes shine, smiles are from the heart, and all present become each other’s mirrors and guides in a way that is so natural it is as if time is lost and we were back in each others ancient houses, or sitting beneath the stars around the mystical cooking fire with our ancient ancestors, our great grandmothers.

 It is like popping a champagne cork and watching the bubbles stream out.
 It is joy giggles and raucous cackles, it is sometimes sadness and frustration.
-But for me, having these conversations is always so essential in a society that tries to neglect feminine issues and bury our special and essential unique feminine cyclic process.
-The only way to inspire change is to be the change and talk openly frankly and fearlessly together.
-There is something most magical about circles of women meeting, it’s like medicine.
+It’s not fixing or suggesting.
+It is forging deep connections with those around us geographically.
+And it’s essential; to create space for this and each other.
+The only way to inspire change is to be the change, and talk openly frankly and fearlessly together.
+There is something most magical about circles of women meeting, it’s medicine.

 “In the ruddy shade of the red tent, the menstrual tent, they ran their fingers through my curls, repeating the escapades of their youths, the sagas of their childbirths.
 Their stories were like offerings of hope and strength.”
 The Red Tent by Anita Diamant.

 It is easy to set up a red tent!
 Here are my top tips: